Newsletter / March 12, 2019

 While rare, frameless shower doors have been known to shatter.
 Such breakage is usually the result of damaged glass, defects in the glass, improper installation, or severe or abrupt changes in temperature or humidity.
 While the glass is tempered to prevent jagged shards, it can still cut you.
 To help prevent this from happening, check the hardware and fasteners regularly to make sure everything is secure, examine the glass periodically for cracks or chips, and never slam the door or use it to help yourself in or out of the shower.

-At Handyman Connection, we can help you achieve the luxurious bathroom space you’ve always wanted.
+At Handyman Connection, we offer expert home plumbing services to help you achieve the luxurious bathroom space you’ve always wanted.
 To find local handyman services near you, give us a call today at 1-800-88-HANDY.